joshuacue/public-todo-app-jquery/README.md

 User CAN:
 -Add todo
--filter to all, completed and todo
+-filter to all, completed and todo task
--delete completed todo
+-delete completed task
+-Edit task
+-Press enter to add task

 User CAN'T:
--delete todo if not completed
+-delete task if not completed
--add empty todo
+-add empty task
--add white space todo
+-add white space task

 Created by: